victordrumond/victordrumond/README.md

 ## About Me

-* 🤓 My name is Victor and I'm a software engineer from Belo Horizonte, Brazil.
+* 🤓 My name is Victor and I'm a Software Developer from Belo Horizonte, Brazil.
 * 📚 I'm currently learning Node.js and improving my React skills.
 In the recent past I've been learning and practicing the technologies listed below.
 You can see my projects in my [portfolio](https://victordrumond.github.io/portfolio/).
 * 📫 Feel free to contact me at victordrumond@hotmail.com.
 You can also reach me on [LinkedIn](https://www.linkedin.com/in/victordmds/).